 Ultimately the project aims to create a framework for the Lower Severn Vale Levels whereby a wide range of stakeholders, including local residents, schools and landowners, can help current and future generations enjoy, learn from and conserve this significant landscape.

 Our Landscape Conservation Action Plan provides the context and detail of all the projects we will undertake during the life of A Forgotten Landscape.
 You can download a pdf of the planhere.

 Working in partnership

 A Forgotten Landscape is a Landscape Partnership Scheme.
-Our partners are South Gloucestershire Council, Avon Wildlife Trust, Bristol City Council, Bristol Regional Environmental Records Centre, Environment Agency, Farming & Wildlife Advisory Group Southwest, Natural England, RSPB, the Conservation Volunteers and University of the West of England, and a community representative.
+Our partners are South Gloucestershire Council, Avon Wildlife Trust, Bristol City Council, Bristol Regional Environmental Records Centre, Environment Agency, Farming & Wildlife Advisory Group Southwest, Natural England, RSPB, the Conservation Volunteers, University of the West of England and a community representative.

 While A Forgotten Landscape is coming to an end soon, you can get involved in various other Landscape Partnership Schemes in the South West.
 Foresters’ Forest in the Forest of Dean runs until 2020, Living Levels in the Gwent Levels runs until 2021 and Bathscape has not yet begun at the time of writing, but is due to run until 2023.